Jump to a Section

 League games that end in a tie score after regulation play shall remain a tie game.

 In a division of 8 or more teams with a playoff bracket, the two teams that will be promoted are the winner of the regular season (most points), and the winner of the playoffs.
 If these two teams are the same, the team that placed second in the regular season (second most points) will be promoted.
-The two teams that relegate are the last place teams (lowest points) after the final consolation game.
+The two teams that relegate are the last place teams (lowest points) of the regular season.
 If there is no playoff bracket, the two teams that will be promoted are the winner (most points) and runner-up (second most points) of the regular season.
 The two teams that relegate are the last place teams (lowest points) after the regular season.

 In a division of 6 teams with a playoff bracket, the winner of the playoffs will be promoted, and the loser of the 5th vs 6th place consolation game will be relegated.
 If there is no playoff bracket, the winner of the regular season (most points) will be promoted, and the 6th place team (lowest points) will be relegated.